Priego Castle

 Between its towers and cisterns hide stories of war, tragic love, and archaeological mysteries.

-A squire in command of the fortress, taking advantage of the absence of the Commander of Calatrava, sold the castle to the Nasrid king Muhammad IV, temporarily returning it to Islamic rule.
+A squire in command of the fortress, taking advantage of the absence of the Commander of Calatrava, surrendered the castle to the Nasrid king Muhammad IV, temporarily returning it to Islamic rule.

-Recent excavations discovered medieval arrowheads embedded in the walls of the Keep, physical evidence frozen in time of a fierce siege.
+Recent excavations uncovered medieval arrowheads embedded in the walls of the keep and other sections of the fortress, physical evidence frozen in time from a fierce siege.

 The imposing Keep, 30 meters high, has been a National Monument since 1943.
 Its original elevated access made it an impregnable redoubt within the castle itself.

-In the 20th century, far from its military glory, the castle was used as a wheat warehouse by the National Cereal Service, a pragmatic use that paradoxically helped preserve its walls.
+In the 18th century, far from its military glory, the castle was used as a wheat store, a use that continued until the 20th century.
+Paradoxically, this pragmatic use helped to preserve its walls.

 Anatomy of the Fortress

-A complex defensive system combining Calatrava Cistercian engineering with Nasrid refinement and seigniorial reforms.
+A complex defensive system combining Calatrava Cistercian architecture with Nasrid refinement and seigniorial reforms.

 The walled perimeter is marked by six square-plan towers and one cylindrical one.
 These massive structures up to the height of the wall-walk reinforced the wall sections, allowing flanking and active defense against assaults.